koolskateguy89/arduino_21coa202_cw/doc.md

 *Write about this extension*

+*In documentation, indicate which lines display the free SRAM*

 Lines ?-? display the amount of free SRAM.

 It was simple to implement as it was done in the Week 3 lab.